devopsmi/Airscript-ng/README.md

 ./no-color-airscript-ng.py
 ```
 The rest is self explainatory once run.
 Anyone can use this script to pentest a wireless network, it really is that simple.
+Please note, the code is neither efficient or very advanced.
+This likely won't affect usage and while efficiency is very important, functionality is a must.
+As long as it runs with as little bugs as possible, I am satisfied for the time being.

 ## Upcoming
 - [x] Make a basic python script